 How do these effects arise?
-Pilots could either put in more effort, flying more missions - or they could try harder during each flight, taking more risks.
+Pilots could either put in more effort, flying more missions-or they could try harder during each flight, taking more risks.
 Using a newly collected dataset based on individual pilots' personal flight logbooks, we show that pilots fly more combat missions after a peer was recognized.
 This suggests that the provision of extra effort is an important mechanism.
 In addition, we examine the drivers behind the change in the performance of pilots.
 We find that pilots ran a higher risk of death per combat day, and for each victory.
 This implies that they also increased their risk-taking, going after "marginal" and more dangerous and difficult victories immediately after a peer had been mentioned.

-Our paper contributes to a growing literature on image concerns and behavior.
-Recent papers show that individuals care about how others view them and that this has important effects on an important range of behaviors, from charitable donations (DellaVigna et al. 2012), to campaign contributions (Perez-Truglia and Cruces 2017), voting (DellaVigna et al. 2017), protest participation (Enikolopov et al. 2020), credit card take-up (Bursztyn et al. 2018), and educational investments (Bursztyn and Jensen 2015).
+Our article contributes to a growing literature on image concerns and behaviour.
+Recent papers show that individuals care about how others view them and that this has important effects on an important range of behaviours, from charitable (Dellavigna, List, and Malmendier, donations 2012), campaign (Perez-Truglia and Cruces, 2017), voting (Dellavigna, List, and Malmendier, 2017), protest participation (Enikolopov, Makarin, and Petrova, 2020), credit card take-up (Bursztyn et al., 2018), and educational investments (Bursztyn and Jensen, 2015).
 Compared to these studies, we evaluate the potential role of image concerns in a setting with extremely high stakes.
 We also show that an important part of the underlying mechanism is less about social image vis-à-vis others, as in the literature on "keeping up with the Joneses" in terms of consumption.
 Bertrand and Morse (2016) provide evidence that the consumption of the median household in a state is predicted by variation in the income of the top quartile.
-Kuhn et al. (2011) and Agarwal et al. (2016) show that neighbors of lottery winners are more likely to face financial distress.
+Kuhn et al. (2011) and Agarwal, Mikhed, and Scholnick (2016) show that neighbours of lottery winners are more likely to face financial distress.

 Instead, we show that it can have a direct link to measurable output, with personal rivalry a driving force.
-Our paper complements the existing literature on "keeping up with the Joneses" in a number of ways: i) we examine a high-stakes setting beyond the standard settings of consumption and income generation; ii) our analysis sheds light on who people compete with and provides evidence that relative position concerns can be very personal; iii) we also provide evidence of a specific psychological mechanism: in a high-stakes setting, our findings indicate that these relative concerns matter even in the absence of clear instrumental benefits.8
+Our paper complements the existing literature on "keeping up with the Joneses" in a number of ways: (1) we examine a high-stakes setting beyond the standard settings of consumption and income generation; (2) our analysis sheds light on who people compete with and provides evidence that relative position concerns can be very personal; (3) we also provide evidence of a specific psychological mechanism: in a high-stakes setting, our findings indicate that these relative concerns matter even in the absence of clear instrumental benefits.8

 We also add to the literature on tournaments.
-There are strong theoretical grounds for believing that - in a single-shot setting - tournaments can induce greater effort from participants (Lazear and Rosen 1981; Green and Stokey 1983; Nalebuff and Stiglitz 1983a; 1983b).
-However, many tournaments are dynamic in nature; the step-by-step release of information in such a setting has the potential to transform incentives in important ways (Lizzeri et al. 2002; Yildirim 2005; Ederer 2010; Goltsman and Mukherjee 2011); for empirical evidence on differential risk-taking in tournaments see, for example, Brown (2011), Fershtman and Gneezy (2011), and Genakos and Pagliero (2012).
+There are strong theoretical grounds for believing that-in a single-shot setting-tournaments can induce greater effort from participants (Lazear and Rosen, 1981; Green and Stokey, 1983; Nalebuff and Stiglitz, 1983a,b).
+However, many tournaments are dynamic in nature; the step-by-step release of information in such a setting has the potential to transform incentives in important ways (Lizzeri et al., 2002; Yildirim, 2005; Ederer, 2010; Goltsman and Mukherjee, 2011); for empirical evidence on differential risk-taking in tournaments see, for example, Brown (2011), Fershtman and Gneezy (2011), and Genakos and Pagliero (2012).
 Our own results indicate that status concerns can indeed promote risk-taking, and we demonstrate this dynamic in a setting with high stakes (and no tangible upside, financially).
-Far from pilots "giving up", though, we find that rivalry can lead to a crowding-in of effort and greater risks taken - with deadly consequences.9
+Far from pilots "giving up" though, we find that rivalry can lead to a crowding-in of effort and greater risks taken-with deadly consequences.9